Organized and led by Margaret Back and Gina Tangorra of the Newport Restoration Foundation

 Sunday May 3, 10am-11am

 Cyclical building maintenance offers the opportunity to learn more about the history, use, and materiality of a specific property.
 At the ca.1740 Constant Tabor House located at 47 John Street in Newport, plaster walls, painted finishes, wallpaper fragments, and a remarkable faux-wood grained painted staircase are some of the unique features being actively repaired as part of NRF’s stewardship.
-This interior house “walk” will discuss how NRF distinguishes restoration from preservation while also sharing how uncovering architectural layers helps support storytelling about the house's past inhabitants.
+This interior house “walk” discussed how NRF distinguishes restoration from preservation while also sharing how uncovering architectural layers helps support storytelling about the house's past inhabitants.